 Each student has the right to appeal decisions presented by the APC related to admission and progression.
-This process does not apply to dismissal.
 See the section on appeal process for dismissals.
 The student electing to appeal must formally appeal in writing (email acceptable) to the DON Chair within 72 hours after the initial decision of APC is delivered to the student.
 The student may request an extension of this deadline to the Department Chair.
 The Department Chair may extend the deadline or deny the extension.
 The appeal must outline the specific reason(s) for the appeal including evidence and explain why an exception to policy should be granted.
 The DON Chair will then review the appeal.
-The DON Chair, in consultation with the Vice President of Academic Affairs, may uphold the decision, reverse the decision, or change the decision in consultation with the Vice President.
+The DON Chair, in consultation with the Vice President of Academic Affairs, may uphold the decision, reverse the decision, or change the decision.
 The Chair's decision may result in consequences not specified by the APC's original decision.
 The Chair's decision is final.

-During the appeal process, the student may continue to attend current semester classes in which they are enrolled only if the appeal is not in relation to a prerequisite or corequisite to the course enrolled or in the case of dismissals.
-In all cases of appeal students may not attend clinical.
+During the appeal process, the student may continue to attend current semester classes in which they are enrolled only if the appeal is not in relation to a prerequisite or corequisite to the course or in the case of dismissals.
+In all cases of appeal of dismissal or repeating a course, students may not attend clinical.
 The student may not progress into the next semester classes until the appeal process is complete.